Minimal free resolutions of numerical semigroup algebras via Ap\'ery specialization: Introduction

 The present work is motivated by recent papers that examine a family of convex rational polyhedra $C_m$ called \emph{Kunz cones}, one for each integer $m \ge 2$, for which each numerical semigroup $S$ with multiplicity $m$---that is, with $m = \min(S \setminus \{0\})$---corresponds to an integer point of $C_m$.
-When these were first introduced in~\cite{kunz}, it was shown that the point in $C_m$ corresponding to $S$ lies in the interior of~$C_m$ if and only if $S$ is MED.
-Most subsequent on this topic papers have employed lattice point techniques to examine enumerative questions~\cite{alhajjarkunz,kaplancounting,kunzcoords}.
-More recently, it was shown that two numerical semigroups $S$ and $T$ correspond to points (relative) interior to the same face of~$C_m$ if and only if certain subsets of their divisibility posets coincide~\cite{wilfmultiplicity,kunzfaces1}.
-It was then proven in~\cite{kunzfaces3} that if $S$ and $T$ lie interior to the same face of~$C_m$, then $\beta_0(I_S) = \beta_0(I_T)$, and the authors conjectured that in this case, $\beta_d(I_S) = \beta_d(I_T)$ for every $d$.
+These were first introduced in~\cite{kunz}, and most subsequent papers on the topic have employed lattice point techniques to examine enumerative questions~\cite{alhajjarkunz,kaplancounting,kunzcoords}.
+However, seemingly overlooked for decades was another result in~\cite{kunz} that proved two numerical semigroups $S$ and $T$ correspond to points (relative) interior to the same face of~$C_m$ if and only if certain artinian quotients of $I_S$ and $I_T$ coincide.
+Indeed, a corollary of his result, namely that MED numerical semigroups are precisely those lying in the interior of $C_m$, was the only reference to the faces of $C_m$ in the literature until a series of recent papers~\cite{wilfmultiplicity, kunzfaces1} unknowingly rederived a combinatorial version of Kunz's result:\ $S$ and $T$ lie in the same face of $C_m$ if and only if certain subsets of their divisibility posets coincide.

+Kunz also observed in~\cite{kunz} that, as a consequence of his result, $\beta_d(I_S) = \beta_d(I_T)$ for every $d$, though his approach did not allow for explicit construction of syzygies for $I_S$ and $I_T$.
+The combinatorial viewpoint of~\cite{wilfmultiplicity,kunzfaces1} was recently used in~\cite{kunzfaces3} to make Kunz's enumerative result algebraic in the case $d = 0$:\ if $S$ and $T$ lie interior to the same face of~$C_m$, then minimal binomial generating sets are explicitly constructed for $I_S$ and $I_T$ that coincide in all terms except the exponents of a single variable.

-Our main result is a proof of this conjecture by constructing explicit free resolutions of all numerical semigroup ideals.
-These resolutions are minimal when the semigroup has maximal embedding dimension and are minimalized uniformly for all numerical semigroups lying interior to the same face of the Kunz cone $C_m$.
+Our main result is to similarly make Kunz's result algebraic for all positive $d$:\ we~construct explicit free resolutions of all numerical semigroup ideals.
+These resolutions are minimal when the semigroup has maximal embedding dimension (equivalently, if $S$ lies in the interior of $C_m$) and are minimalized uniformly for all numerical semigroups lying interior to the same face of the Kunz cone $C_m$.
 More precisely, our contributions are as follows.

 \begin{enumerate}[1.] \item We introduce the Ap\'ery toric ideal $J_S$ of $S$, an analogue of $I_S$ that lies in a ring with $m$ variables instead of a ring with one variable per minimal generator of $S$.
 A~generating set for $J_S$ can be obtained by concatenating any generating set for $I_S$ and a regular sequence with one element for each additional variable.